“How to improve employee retention” is a pressing issue faced by many organizations today, no matter what industry they belong to.

-Let’s try to answer these questions and find out what a healthy employee turnover rate is.
-Further, we will discuss what strategies can help you keep different generations of employees engaged and happy at work.
+Let’s try to answer these questions and find out what is a healthy employee turnover rate.
+We will also discuss employee retention strategies that can help you keep different generations of employees engaged and happy at work.

-A Linkedin survey states the top reason why employees leave companies is a lack of career prospects.
+Business Insider states the top reason why employees leave companies is lack of engagement.
 This way, it refutes a common misconception that people leave jobs because they are unsatisfied with their manager or want a better salary.

 Although these reasons can also drive a person to jump from one ship to another, the key reason behind high turnover rates is the lack of opportunities for advancement at work.